A Fork Is... | Living with the Rebbe | A Slice of Life | What's New

-There was a time when the Israeli government was involved in gathering Jewish children from primitive countries and resettling them in Eretz Yisrael (the Holy Land).
+There was a time in the early years of the foundation of the state of Israel when the Israeli government was involved in gathering Jewish children from primitive countries and resettling them in Eretz Yisrael (the Holy Land).
 First, however, the children were brought to refugee camps in Europe where they were supposed to make a transition to Western culture.

 Everything in this world was created and designed for a purpose.
 Yet a person can always invent his own way of using whatever he wants.
 But this is not the real purpose.
 The real purpose is revealed to us through G-d's Torah.